Aphids you hate them! But the question is – How to get rid of aphids?

 Where Do Aphids Live?

-You’ll find aphid species living on the young, tender tips of new developing growth, on the undersides of leaves and clustered or in colonies on stems.
+You’ll find aphids of all kinds living on the young, tender tips of new developing growth, on the undersides of leaves and clustered or in colonies on stems.
 There are even root aphids!

 These garden pests are most active during springtime as temperatures warm and new tender growth emerges.